OpenCobolIDE/OpenCobolIDE/doc/source/getting_started.rst

         directory where the file will be created.

-.. warning:: Modules source code must be in the same directory as the parent
+.. warning:: The source code of a module must be located in the same directory
-             program source code to work properly.
+             as the calling program's source code to work properly.

 Open a file
 -----------